 Royal Dutch Shell plc may use this prospectus to offer from time to time senior or subordinated debt securities, warrants or Class A ordinary shares or Class B ordinary shares, directly or in the form of American Depositary Receipts.
 Shell International Finance B.V. may use this prospectus to offer from time to time senior or subordinated debt securities fully and unconditionally guaranteed by Royal Dutch Shell plc.
 Royal Dutch Shell plc's Class A ordinary shares and Class B ordinary shares are admitted to the Official List of the U.K. Listing Authority and to trading on the main market for listed securities of the London Stock Exchange under the symbols "RDSA" and "RDSB", respectively, and listed on NYSE Euronext in Amsterdam ("Euronext Amsterdam") under the symbols "RDSA" and "RDSB", respectively.
-Royal Dutch Shell plc's Class A ordinary shares and Class B ordinary shares are admitted for trading in the form of American Depositary Shares ("ADSs") on the New York Stock Exchange under the symbols "RDSA" and "RDS.A" and "RDS.B", respectively.
+American Depositary Shares ("ADSs") representing Royal Dutch Shell plc's Class A ordinary shares and Class B ordinary shares are admitted for trading on the New York Stock Exchange under the symbols "RDS.A" and "RDS.A" and "RDS.B", respectively.